dotnet/iot/src/devices/Mbi5027/README.md

 The [MBI5027 sample](samples/README.md) demonstrates how to use the shift register.
 The [generic shift register sample](../ShiftRegister/samples/README.md) is more extensive and is compatible with the MBI5027.

+## Documentation

+- You can find the datasheet [here](http://archive.fairchip.com/pdf/MACROBLOCK/MBI5027.pdf)
+- Purchase: Not widely available. [aliexpress.com/](https://www.aliexpress.com/) was used to purchase the unit used to write this binding.

 ## Usage

 The following example code demonstrates how to use the MBI5027 with its most basic functions.